 Early History of the Derech family

-Another 253 words (18 lines of text) covering the years 165 and 1656 are included under the topic Early Derech History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Derech research.
+Another 127 words (9 lines of text) covering the years 1656, 1608, 1601, 1578 and 1557 are included under the topic Early Derech History in all our PDF Extended History products and printed products wherever possible.

 Derech Spelling Variations